-When you’re entering rehab, thoughts of sex are likely far off.
-You’re trying to survive and get well.
-However, as you go through rehab and enter the relapse prevention phase, thoughts of sexual health in recovery from addiction may pop up.
+When you are entering rehab, thoughts of sex are likely far off.
+You are trying to survive and get well.
+However, as you go through residential rehab treatment and enter the relapse prevention phase, thoughts of sexual health in recovery from addiction may pop up.
 Does your partner still see you the same way or do you still feel the same about your spouse?
-Will sex still be the same when you’re free of addiction?
+Will sex still be the same when you are free of addiction?
 Crestview Recovery can help you answer these questions.

 Dealing with a Background of Sexual Abuse

 For women in rehab, sexual health in recovery can mean something entirely different than it does for men.
 During times of being “high,” a woman may have suffered rape because she was unable to consent.
 Maybe she sold her body to get money for drugs.
 This violation becomes glaringly apparent when the numbing of the drugs is gone.